quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part41_Chapter_20_Inte.md

 print("Energy at N=64:", energies_64)
 ```

 By increasing the number of grid points, you can observe how the energy values stabilize and become more accurate.
-The true bound state energy should change little as \(N\) increases.
+The true bound state energy should change little as $N$ increases.
 x??

 ---